SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 .. note::

-   To opt in to fallthrough behavior for a particular ``switch`` case, use the ``fallthrough`` keyword, as described in :ref:`ControlFlow_Fallthrough`.
+   To explicitly fall through at the end of a particular ``switch`` case, use the ``fallthrough`` keyword, as described in :ref:`ControlFlow_Fallthrough`.

-   To include multiple patterns in a single switch case, use a compound case as described in :ref:`ControlFlow_CompoundCases`.
+   To include multiple patterns in a single switch case, use a compound case, as described in :ref:`ControlFlow_CompoundCases`.

 .. _ControlFlow_RangeMatching: